-If a cached touched object is no longer actually touching the character that the character no longer travels with the motion of that cachenecessary to invalidate the cache.
-This holds true if the pair have consequence of an updated global pose or modified geometry.
+If a cached touched object is no longer actually touching the character that the character no longer travels with the motion of that cache necessary to invalidate the cache.
+This holds true if the pair hav consequence of an updated global pose or modified geometry.